pnp/sp-dev-fx-webparts/samples/react-company-stories/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|March 31, 2021|Initial release
+2.0|March 16, 2022|Upgraded to SPFx v1.14.
+Issue 2442 fixed.
+Using latest MGT version

 ## Minimal Path to Awesome

+- Before deploying your SharePoint Framework package to your tenant, you will need to deploy the @microsoft/mgt-spfx SharePoint Framework package to your tenant.
+You can download the package corresponding to the version of @microsoft/mgt-spfx that you used in your project, from the [Releases](https://github.com/microsoftgraph/microsoft-graph-toolkit/releases) section on GitHub.
+See here for more information about using Microsoft Graph Toolkit components in SPFx: https://docs.microsoft.com/en-gb/graph/toolkit/get-started/mgt-spfx
 - Configure SharePoint permissions to Graph API (see Prerequisites).
 Suggest you to use the [Microsoft 365 CLI](https://blog.mastykarz.nl/grant-api-permissions-office-365-cli/)
 - Clone this repository
 - Ensure that you are at the solution folder